-- and cheesiness, either with store-bought cheese or a homemade cheesy sauce!
+- and cheese, either store-bought shredded vegan cheese or a homemade cheesy sauce!

-This recipe makes a large amount, and we loved enjoying the leftovers all week long.
-Just like chili, the flavors develop and get even better as it sits.
+This recipe makes a large amount making it a great choice to serve to a crowd or to use as yummy leftovers all week long.
+Just like chili, the flavors develop and are even better the next day.

 There are also two ways you can cook this dish.
 For you Instant Pot users out there, you'll love this hands off, "dump-and-go" recipe.